 You can learn more about all of the above communities, as well as others, in the 55places.com article below.

 Learn More about Other Active Adult Communities in California

 Of course, the ten communities listed above are not the only choices in California.
 If you would like to see a complete list of over 100 active adult retirement communities in California, including more comprehensive information than can be detailed here, you can download the entire 2017 California Active Adult Community Guide.
 It is available free online and will give you detailed information about a wide variety of neighborhoods.

 Do you need a good overview of retirement planning tips?
-Watch for my book, Retirement Awareness, which will be published by Griffin Publishing and Watering Seeds in the Fall of 2017.
+Watch for my book, Retirement Awareness, which will be published by Griffin Publishing in 2018.

 Would you like more information about retirement planning, where to retire in the US or abroad, common medical problems, Social Security, Medicare and more?
 Use the tabs or pull down menu at the top of the page to find links to hundreds of additional articles.